DannyBoyNYC/5-D3-bar-chart/readme.md

 ## Create scales

-We create our scales, but first, we learn how to split our data into equally-sized bins.
+We create our scales, but first, we'll split our data into equally-sized bins.

-Our x scale should look familiar to the ones we've made in the past.
+Our x scale will look similiar to the ones we've made in the past.
 We need a scale that will convert humidity levels into pixels-to-the-right.
 Since both the domain and the range are continuous numbers, we'll use `d3.scaleLinear()`.

-Let's also use `.nice()` to make sure our axis starts and ends on round numbers.
+We also use `.nice()` to make sure our axis starts and ends on round numbers.

 ```js
 const xScale = d3